ghiscoding/angular-validation/readme.md

 Now support <b>Service</b> using the same functionality as the <b>Directive</b>.
 Huge rewrite to have a better code separation and also adding support to Service functionality.
 Specifically the `validation-rules` was separated to add rules without affecting the core while `validation-common` is for shared functions (shared by Directive/Service).

-[Validation summary](#validation-summary) was also added recently to easily show all validation errors at same time.
+[Validation summary](#validation-summary) was also recently added to easily show all validation errors that are still active on the form.

 <a name="plunker"></a>
 ## Live Demo